-- 7.32.
-This policy will give the Parish Council a mechanism to negotiate with developers to achieve better sustainable travel options within Shobnall and help mitigate in a sustainable way for development traffic impact. - 7.33.
+- 7.33.
 Improved sustainable transport options will also support initiatives and local policy in terms of environmental issues like noise and air pollution. - 7.34.
 Improvements to sustainable transport are required by the National Planning Policy Framework and the local policies of both Staffordshire County Highway Authority and the Local Planning Authority